Teaching approaches and strategies

 - Extra time to support working memory/processing

-- Use of calculator – (ensure learner is confident in how to use it)
+- Use of calculator, in a non calculator exam or course work (ensure learner is confident in how to use it)

 - Digital papers